 A bad money-discussion will lead to people who are more self-oriented as they have more control over their money.

 The wrong leader

 Often the assumption is that the best person to lead this discussion is a church member who is in the financial services industry.
 While that might be true, it could also be very wrong.
 It’s easy for someone like that to think too highly of investments and accumulation and tactics (or maybe even think about a sales opportunity down the road) instead of a Jesus-focused mission.
 It’s easy for an investment person to align with the wrong emphasis.

 A few months ago, I was talking to a pastor who was concerned about a congregant who wanted to lead a financial class in the church.
 The pastor was concerned that the message would not be what it should be.
 But since the pastor was not a financial person, he felt intimidated and helpless.

 If you are a church leader, you must exert oversight on this issue.
 Money can easily deceive us, and you are responsible for those under your care.
 If there is a faithful Christian who is living a Jesus-first life and is also in the financial services business, that person can be a real asset.
 But be careful when you pick someone to lead a class on money.
 Just because you have a church member who’s in the financial industry does not mean he/she should be leading this discussion.

 In closing, I’d like to say two things:

-Second – If we can, through the power of the Holy Spirit, embrace our mission here – lives devoted to Jesus in everything, money decisions become much easier.
-They are not as complicated as the wall-street marketing machine would have us believe.
+Second – If we, through the power of the Holy Spirit, embrace our mission here – lives devoted to Jesus in everything – money decisions will actually become much easier.
+These decisions are not as complicated as the wall-street marketing machine would have us believe.

-So, I’m all for talking about money in the church.
-Money is one of those dominating, core, battleground issues like sexuality.
-We must always fight to live with money in a way that’s anchored in Scripture, faith-driven, and exalts Jesus.
+Money is one of those dominating, core, battleground issues like sexuality or gossip.
+And we must always fight to live with money in a way that’s anchored in Scripture, faith-driven, and exalts Jesus.
 Please be prayerfully careful when considering this discussion in your church.